-Causes of Socail Anxiety and Social phobia
+Causes of Social Anxiety and Social phobia

-Next time you are in a social situation and feeling self conscious or anxious, take a moment to really pay attention.
+Next time you are in a social situation and feel self conscious or anxious, take a moment to really pay attention.
 Notice what’s going on in your mind.
 In many instances social anxiety is caused by a strong reaction to constant worry and self-criticism.

-- “You have been criticising yourself for years, and it hasn’t worked.
+“You have been criticising yourself for years, and it hasn’t worked.
 Try approving of yourself instead and see what happens”.
 Louise L Hay

-But no, that’s not the end of the story.
-She apparently re-lived that humiliating moment in her mind, many times.
+She re-lived that humiliating moment in her mind, many times.
 Over and over again.
-Each time telling herself that she should have been less clumsy; she should have done this to prevent falling; and that to make sure her dress was neat; to check and double check every step.
+Telling herself she should have been less clumsy; she should have done this to prevent falling; and that to make sure her dress was neat; to check and double check every step.

 Hypnotherapy can help you overcome social phobia and anxiety

-Set the wheels in motion to free us from self-blame and relentless criticism.
-Find help to stop putting yourself down, be kind to yourself, then your self-image will improve.
+Set the wheels in motion to be free from self-blame and relentless criticism.
+Find ways to stop putting yourself down.
+Be kind to yourself, then your self-image will improve.

-Written by: Katherine Ferris, Clinical Hypnotherapist
+Written by: Katherine Ferris, specialist in hypnotherapy for social phobia